About The Special Operations Bureau

 With his assignment in Special Operations, he is a member of Lucas County Emergency Planning Committee, and a member of the Toledo Joint Terrorism Task Force.

 Lieutenant Victor Ellis was appointed to the Toledo Fire & Rescue Department on September 22, 1989.
 He earned his E.M.T. – Paramedic Certification on April 21, 1994, and on June 10, 2002 was promoted to Lieutenant.
 He was awarded the 2004 Outstanding Service Award, Owens Community College Alumni Association.
 Lieutenant Ellis holds a bachelors degree from Bowling Green State University.

-Lieutenant Ellis is currently assigned to the Special Operations Bureau where among several responsibilities he is involved with grant writing, training technical rescue teams, and membership on various committees related to Special Operations.
+Lieutenant Ellis is currently assigned to the Special Operations Bureau where among several responsibilities he is involved with grant writing, training technical rescue teams, and memberships on various committees related to Special Operations.

 Special Operations Bureau